FindoraNetwork/findora-wiki/docs/developers/triple-masking/03-bar_to_abar.md

     sid: usedSid,
   } = await TripleMasking.barToAbar(walletInfo, sid, myAnonWallet);

+  // Then we retrieve transaction data (to be broadcasted) const submitData = transactionBuilder.transaction();

-  // Then we submut the transaction to the network to finalize the `bar to abar operation`
+  // Finally, we submut the transaction to the network to finalize the `bar to abar` operation
-  // and, as a result we receive a transaction hash const resultHandle = await Transaction.submitTransaction(transactionBuilder);
+  // and, as a result we receive a transaction hash const result = await Network.submitTransaction(submitData);
+  const { response: resultHandle } = result;

   const { axfrPublicKey: formattedAxfrPublicKey } =
     barToAbarData.anonKeysFormatted;